Photo: Wikimedia Commons (CC BY-SA)

 Where do cruise ships dock in Lautoka?

-Cruise ships dock at Queens Wharf in central Lautoka, within easy walking distance of the city center, Lautoka Market, and the main shopping district along Vitogo Parade.
-The terminal has basic facilities including welcome desks, vendors, and tourist information.
+Cruise ships dock at Queens Wharf in central Lautoka, within easy walking distance of the city center, the municipal vendors' hall, and the main commercial district along Vitogo Parade.
+The terminal has basic facilities including welcome desks, craft sellers, and tourist information.

 What currency is used in Lautoka?